Need a sashimi knife for making Japan’s greatest delicacy at home?

 - What to Look for When Buying the Right Sashimi Knife- Buying Guide

-Best Sashimi Knives 2021 – Comparison Chart
+Best Sashimi Knives in 2022 – Comparison Chart

 If you’re in a hurry and just want the best knife for sashimi, see here for our 10 favorites.